PrismRL/prism/docs/source/making-a-roguelike/part14.rst

       return valid
    end

-We check if the current target is a Vector or an Actor and we'll set the selectorPosition based on the current target that we chose arbitrarily.
+We check if the current target is a Vector2 or an Actor and we'll set the selectorPosition based on the current target that we chose arbitrarily.

 .. code-block:: lua